Webhooks

 Which event types to subscribe to.
 See Event types below.

-After saving, the dashboard will display your signing secret.
+After saving, the dashboard will display your signing secret (prefixed whsec_).
 Store it securely — you'll need it to verify webhook signatures.
 The secret is only shown once upon creation.

 Event types